Creating and Running a Slim Project in ServBay

 39

 .
-On your first visit you'll see "This was not cached."
-Subsequent visits (within 60 seconds) display "This was served from cache."
+The first visit shows "This was not cached."; subsequent visits (before cache expiry) show "This was served from cache."

 Summary

-By following these steps, you've successfully created a Slim Framework project in the ServBay local development environment, set up the Website feature to host and access your project, and learned how to integrate various packages offered by ServBay (such as MySQL, PostgreSQL, Memcached, Redis) as well as their respective PHP extensions, into your Slim app.
-ServBay streamlines environment setup and management, letting you focus on building your Slim application.
+By following these steps, you’ve successfully created a Slim Framework project within the ServBay local development environment and used ServBay's Website feature to host and access your project.
+You’ve also learned how to integrate various ServBay packages (MySQL, PostgreSQL, Memcached, Redis) and corresponding PHP extensions, bringing database and caching support to your Slim app.
+ServBay simplifies local server setup and management so you can focus on developing your Slim application.